facebook/react-native-website/website/versioned_docs/version-0.71/view.md

 ### `aria-valuemin`

-Represents the maximum value for range-based components, such as sliders and progress bars.
+Represents the minimum value for range-based components, such as sliders and progress bars.
 Has precedence over the `min` value in the `accessibilityValue` prop.

 | Type   |
 | ------ |